jarrett/ns-embed-example/README.md

 ### Downloading the project folder and example code

 You'll be working in a project folder.
 All contexts and questions will be in subfolders.
-The project folder, which includes example code is available on [GitHub](https://github.com/jarrett/ns-embed-example).
+The project folder, including example code, is available on [GitHub](https://github.com/jarrett/ns-embed-example).
 You can download a ZIP—look for the button on the right side of the page.
 Or, If you know how to use Git, you can get the example code by running:

     git clone https://github.com/jarrett/ns-embed-example.git

-Again, if you know Git, you can update to the latest example code by running this in the `ns-embed-example` folder:
+Again, if you know Git, you can update to the latest example code at any time by running this in the `ns-embed-example` folder:

     git pull origin master